 Goldengrove Nigerian Dwarf Goats

-GOLDENGROVE HAS THE ONLY NIGERIAN DWARF DAIRY GOAT IN NEW ZEALAND
+GOLDENGROVE HAS THE ONLY FULL BLOODED NIGERIAN DWARF DAIRY GOATS IN NEW ZEALAND.
+ALL OUR GOATS ARE REGISTERED WITH THE AMERICAN DAIRY GOAT ASSOCIATION.
+(ADGA)

-GOLDENGROVE: At Goldengrove we feel very privileged to be the very first to bring the Nigerian Dwarf Dairy Goat into New Zealand.
+GOLDENGROVE: At Goldengrove we feel very privileged to be the very first to bring the Nigerian Dwarf Dairy Goats into New Zealand.

-First Fleet Frederick was derived from an embryo brought in from the USA.
+First Fleet Frederick and First Fleet Liesl were derived from an embryo brought in from the USA.
 Born in Australia and transported to us in New Zealand.

-We thank Michael Garwood for allowing us to buy this very special and beautiful buck.
+We thank Michael Garwood for allowing us to buy this very special and beautiful buck and doe.

 ABOUT THE NIGERIAN DWARF: The Nigerian Dwarf goat is a miniature dairy goat breed of West African ancestry.
 The original animals were transported from Africa on ships as food for captured wild species being held in the zoos; the survivors were then maintained in herds at those zoos, then excess animals were acquired by private owners who began breeding them.
 Nigerian Dwarf goats are popular as pets and family milkers due to their easy maintenance and small stature.
 They are also used by some goat dairy farms to make cheese because of their high butterfat content.
 This is the key reason Nigerian Dwarf Dairy goats are of interest to us.
 Nigerian Dwarf Dairy goats are registered by the American Dairy Goat Association, the American Goat Society, and the Nigerian Dwarf Goat Association.